 For recording how a piece of equipment works: Use an image or diagram to record details of each part.
 It doesn’t matter if you can’t draw well, as long as you understand it.

-"I’d advise new students to make sure they’re taking good notes because they’re invaluable at revision times.
-Remember you can use colour or other visual aids to enhance notes especially if you’re a person that finds it hard to learn from these.
-Shorter note cards can be really effective for some people; but try to produce these early as they take a long time to make during a revision period."
+"Make sure you're taking good notes because they’re invaluable at revision times.
+You can use colour or other visual aids to enhance notes - especially if you’re a person that finds it hard to learn from these.
+Shorter note cards can be really effective for some people; but try to produce these early as they take a long time to make during a revision period"

 More note-taking tips